shift7-ch/katta-docs/docs/introduction.md

 # Introduction

-Katta brings zero-config storage management and zero-knowledge key management for teams and organizations.

-It integrates into your existing identity management incl.
+Deploy Katta as a Cloud Storage Solution with zero-config storage management and zero-knowledge key management for teams and organizations.
+Katta integrates into your existing identity management incl.
 OpenID Connect, SAML, and LDAP.
-As usual, your favorite cloud service remains your free choice [^1].

-[^1]: In Static Storage Access Mode, any S3-compatible provider works; STS Storage Access Mode currently supports AWS S3 and MinIO.
-See [S3 Modes](concepts.md#s3-modes).

-Katta consists of Katta Server and Katta Desktop:
+Your favorite [cloud storage](concepts.md#s3-storage-access) remains your free choice.
+Katta consists of _Katta Server_ and _Katta Desktop_:

-* Katta Desktop is based on [Mountain Duck](https://mountainduck.io/) and [Katta Client Library](https://github.com/shift7-ch/katta-clientlib),
+* **Katta Desktop** is based on [Mountain Duck](https://mountainduck.io/) and [Katta Client Library](https://github.com/shift7-ch/katta-clientlib),
-* Katta Server is based on [Cryptomator Hub](https://github.com/cryptomator/hub/).
+* **Katta Server** is based on [Cryptomator Hub](https://github.com/cryptomator/hub/).

 This documentation covers the Katta-specific parts only.
 The upstream documentation covers the rest: